Maine moose county

 So, if you are planning a trip to Maine, keep an eye on the weather forecast and plan your moose-spotting activities accordingly.

-The two times we were hit by moose were in the early evening and one night around 9 pm.
+The two times a moose hit us were in the early evening and at around 9 pm one night.

 Maine moose are also more prevalent in the northern and western parts of Maine, especially in areas with dense forests, wetlands, and streams.

-Some great places to start your search for moose include the Moosehead Lake region, Rangeley Lakes region, Baxter State Park, and Aroostook County.
+Some great places to start your search for moose include:

 Moose Tours In Maine

 When it comes to increasing your chances of seeing moose in Maine, nothing beats going with a trained guide.
-There are many experienced outdoor guides in Maine who specialize in moose watching.
+Many experienced outdoor guides in Maine specialize in moose watching.

 They know the best places and times to spot moose and can answer any questions you may have about moose behavior and habitat.